F1: Verstappen wins in Las Vegas, Norris second and extends lead

 - list 3 of 3Head smashes rapid-fire century as Australia beat England in first Test

-George Russell, last year’s winner of the floodlit race and like Norris making his 150th start, completed the podium for Mercedes.
+George Russell, last year’s winner of the floodlit race and, like Norris, making his 150th start, completed the podium for Mercedes.

-With two grands prix and a sprint remaining, worth a maximum 58 points, Norris has 408 points to Piastri’s 378 with four-times world champion Verstappen still mathematically in contention on 366.
+With two grands prix and a sprint remaining, worth a maximum 58 points, Norris has 408 points to Piastri’s 378 with four-time world champion Verstappen still mathematically in contention on 366.

 Norris finished 20.741 seconds behind but can now secure his first title in Qatar next weekend, with McLaren having already clinched the constructors’ crown for the second year in a row.